gbv/jskos/jskos.md

 ----------- -------------------------- --------------------------------------------------------------------------------------
-topConcepts [set] of [concepts]        top [concepts] of the scheme versionOf   [set] of [concept schemes] [concept scheme] which this scheme is a version or edition of concepts    [URL] or [set]             JSKOS API concepts endpoint returning all concepts in this scheme types       [URL] or [set]             JSKOS API types endpoint returning all [concept types] in this scheme extent      string                     Size of the concept scheme
+topConcepts [set] of [concepts]        top [concepts] of the scheme versionOf   [set] of [concept schemes] [concept scheme] which this scheme is a version or edition of namespace   [URI]                      URI namespace that all concepts URIs are expected to start with concepts    [URL] or [set]             JSKOS API concepts endpoint returning all concepts in this scheme types       [URL] or [set]             JSKOS API types endpoint returning all [concept types] in this scheme extent      string                     Size of the concept scheme